 I love a good English cottage.
-This one, called Under the Rose Cottage in Cornwall’s Crantock Village, is what Chocolate Box dreams are made of.
+This one, a holiday rental called Under the Rose Cottage in Cornwall’s Crantock Village, is what Chocolate Box dreams are made of.

 If you looked up the word “cottage” in the dictionary, I wouldn’t be surprised if you found a picture of this one there with its thatched roof and pale blue door and windows.